-Our three pillars: Machine Learning, Logical Reasoning, Computational Perception
+Our three pillars are Machine Learning, Logical Reasoning, and Computational Perception

-The LIT AI Lab headed by Prof. Sepp Hochreiter was founded as a permanent research center of the Linz Institute of Technology (LIT).
-In the unique environment offered by the Johannes Kepler University (JKU) Linz, the LIT AI Lab bundles JKU’s world-class expertise in artificial intelligence (AI) for shaping and advancing AI research and its industrial applications.
+Managed by Prof. Sepp Hochreiter, the LIT AI Lab was created as a permanent research center at the Linz Institute of Technology (LIT).
+The unique environment at the Johannes Kepler University (JKU) Linz is an opportunity for the LIT AI Lab to pool the JKU’s world-class expertise in artificial intelligence (AI) to shape and advance AI research and its industrial applications.

 The LIT Lab is committed to scientific excellence.
-Our focus is on theoretical and experimental research in machine learning, logical reasoning, and computational perception.
-We train the next generations of AI researchers and educate engineers at various academic levels in AI technology.
+We focus on theoretical and experimental research in machine learning, logical reasoning, and computational perception.
+We are educating the next generation of AI researchers and engineers in AI technology at various academic levels.

 “Artificial Intelligence (AI) is the part of computer science concerned with designing intelligent computer systems, that is, systems that exhibit characteristics we associate with intelligence in human behaviour – understanding language, learning, reasoning, solving problems, and so on.”